Tom Zawisza

 Papers

-(NBER Working Paper 30184) "Labor Supply and the Pension Contribution-Benefit Link" , with Eric French, Attila Lindner and Cormac O'Dea
+(Conditional Acceptance, Review of Economic Studies) "Labor Supply and the Pension Contribution-Benefit Link" , with Eric French, Attila Lindner and Cormac O'Dea

 Abstract: We estimate the impact of public pension systems on labor supply far from the normal retirement age by exploiting Poland's switch from a Defined Benefit to a Notional Defined Contribution scheme for men born after 1948.
 Using the universe of taxpayers and this sharp cohort-based discontinuity in the link between current contributions and future benefits, we estimate an employment elasticity with respect to the return to work of 0.44 for ages 51-54.
 We estimate a lifecycle model that matches these results.
 The model implies that the change in the contribution-benefit link from the reform increases employment among those in their 30s but decreases it at older ages, reducing overall labor supply across the lifecycle by 2 months.